What is Business Analytics - Introduction to Business Analytics

 Data Analytics refers to the analysis of already existing data to draw conclusions about the information contained in the data.
 It is a broader concept and involves business analytics too.

 Data Science refers to the performance of data analysis using advanced statistical methods and arriving at insights to drive data-driven decision-making.
 It is the advanced stage of Business Analytics.
 However, both the roles differ based on the activities and functions involved in the business decision-making.
-Both play a very vital role to understand the fundamental difference that lies in Business Analytics and Data Science.
+Both play a very vital role in understanding the fundamental difference that lies in Business Analytics and Data Science.

 Data Science explores possible solutions and aims at generally long-term problems and business growth.
 On the contrary, Business analytics aims at short-term and specific business problems.